All Episodes

 This guy's really a reprobate, they want you to believe.

-The truth of the matter is the media has been denied a scalp.
+The truth of the matter is, the media has been denied a scalp.

 They were looking for Rudy's scalp, and by extension, they wanted Scott Walker's scalp.

-Or better, they wanted Walker to defend Rudy.
+They wanted Walker to condemn Rudy, or better, they wanted Walker to defend Rudy.

 You know what?

-I don't think Obama loves America.
+I don't think Obama loves him.

 Instead, he threw it right back at him.

-You know, I don't recall you guys going out and asking other Democrats what they think whenever Joe Biden opens his mouth, or whenever Joe Biden starts nuzzling the neck of some woman that he barely knows, right there on camera.
+You know, I don't recall you guys going out and asking other Democrats what they think whenever Joe Biden opens his mouth or whenever Joe Biden starts nuzzling the neck of some woman that he barely knows right there on camera.

 I don't recall you media people ever asking any of these Democrats to explain themselves.